absmach/magistrala-old/docker/README.md

 Magistrala supports configurable MQTT broker and Message broker, which also acts as an events store.
 Magistrala uses two types of brokers:

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
 This can either be 'VerneMQ' or 'NATS'.
-2. MESSAGE_BROKER: Manages communication between adapters and Magistrala writer services.
-This can either be 'NATS' or 'RabbitMQ.
+2. MESSAGE_BROKER: Manages message exchange between Magistrala core, optional, and external services.
+This can either be 'NATS' or 'RabbitMQ'.
 This is used to store messages for distributed processing.

 Events store: This is the same as MESSAGE_BROKER.
 This can either be 'NATS' or 'RabbitMQ' or 'Redis'.
 This is used by Magistrala services to store events for distributed processing.
-If Redis is used as an events store, then RabbitMQ or NATS is used as a message broker since Redis cannot be used as a message broker.
+If Redis is used as an events store, then RabbitMQ or NATS is used as a message broker.

 The current deployment strategy for Magistrala in `docker/docker-compose.yml` is to use VerneMQ as a MQTT_BROKER and NATS as a MESSAGE_BROKER and EVENTS_STORE.